department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions.md

 - Was buried in an unmarked grave and served before September 7, 1980, **or**
 - Was buried in an unmarked grave and served for 24 months or longer, or died while on active duty (including training) after September 7, 1980

-**Note:** An eligible spouse or other family member buried in a national cemetery, state or tribal Veterans cemetery, military post cemetery, or military base cemetery may also be eligible for these memorial items.
+**Note:** An eligible spouse or other family member buried in a national cemetery, state or tribal Veterans cemetery, military post cemetery, or military base cemetery may also be able to get these memorial items.
 Spouses and family members buried in a private cemetery aren't eligible.

 <br>